mbaumer/us_hep_funding/docs/_states/WA.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2018
+This district received no SC contracts from 2012-2019
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $380,000.00 in NSF MPS grants.
+In the past 8 years, this district has received: $530,000.00 in NSF MPS grants.
                                       Amount ($)
 Institution                     Year
-PACIFIC LUTHERAN UNIVERSITY INC 2014    192000.0
+PACIFIC LUTHERAN UNIVERSITY INC 2014      192000
-                                2017    188000.0
+                                2017      188000
+PII REDACTED                    2018      150000
 ```
 ---